Creating new items

 1. Creating a new item

 Create the item data record by entering some basic information about the product.
-Don’t worry, the item will not be available for sale immediately.
 After creating the item, you will add further product information and then activate the item when it is ready to be sold.

 Creating a new item: